Resident Rights

 Complaint Resolution Scheme

 All Australian Government-funded residential aged care homes are required to establish their own internal complaints handling mechanism.
-Although using a home’s complaints process may generally be the most effective way to resolve a complaint, residents, their relatives or representatives, can also contact the Aged Care Complaints Resolution Scheme (the Scheme).
+Although using a home’s complaints process may generally be the most effective way to resolve a complaint, residents, their relatives or representatives, can also contact the Aged Care Quality and Safety Commission.

-The Scheme focuses on resolving complaints by working with those involved to find solutions.The Scheme:
+The Commission focuses on resolving complaints by working with those involved to find solutions.The Commission Complaints Process:

 • is free and accessible;